Early Head Start Home-Based Option

 Early Head Start Home-Based Option (EHS) provides individualized services to pregnant women, infants, and toddlers to promote the school readiness of young children from families with low incomes.
 The model is administered by the Office of Head Start in the U.S. Department of Health and Human Services’ Administration for Children and Families.
 EHS promotes the school readiness of children from birth to 3 years old by enhancing their cognitive, social, and emotional development.

 What is the model’s approach to providing home visiting services?

 Home visits take place weekly.
 Services are provided until the child is 3 years old.
 There are no age requirements for when families should begin services.

-EHS’ target population includes the following:
+EHS’ service population includes the following:

-- Parents/caregivers with limited education
+- Caregivers with limited access to education

 - Children with developmental delays or disabilities